import pandas as pd

 Optimal Portfolio Choice

 The function below implements the efficient portfolio weights in its general form, allowing for transaction costs (conditional on the holdings before reallocation).
-For \(\beta=0\), the computation resembles the standard mean-variance efficient framework. gamma
+For gamma

 def compute_efficient_weight(sigma,